 When the diagnosis is unclear, initial laboratory studies can aid in ruling out other diagnoses.
 Complete blood count, erythrocyte sedimentation rate, and C-reactive protein may be helpful to rule out infection.
 These studies will be normal in LCPD.

 The imaging study for the diagnosis and surveillance of LCPD is an anterior-posterior and lateral pelvis radiograph.
 It is important to assess the integrity and shape of the FH using the above-mentioned four stages.8 If early film is negative and the symptoms are recent, the radiograph should be repeated in one month.7 The gold standard is dynamic contrast enhanced subtraction MRI as it better delineates blood flow to the FH for early ischemia detection, correlates well with bone scintigraphy, provides prognostic value with physeal involvement and is more sensitive than radiography.2,4

 - Computed tomography scanning can reveal zones of osteosclerosis but is non-specific.4

 - Ultrasound is low risk and cost effective, however non-specific.
 May help rule out synovitis of the hip.10

 There are several classifications used to prognosticate outcome:

-- Catterall: a 4 category system that emphasizes the extent of femoral head involvement and outcome.
-The Catterall groups I, II, III, and IV represent 25%, 50%, 75%, and total head involvement, respectively.9
+- Catterall: a 4-category system that emphasizes the extent of FH involvement and outcome.
+The Catterall groups I, II, III, and IV represent 25%, 50%, 75%, and complete head involvement, respectively.9

-In both of these classifications, if less than 50% of the ball is involved than the prognosis is good, whereas if more than 50% is involved, a potentially poor prognosis is indicated6 (i.e., early degenerative arthritis).
+In both classifications, if less than 50% of the FHis involved then the prognosis is good, whereas if more than 50% is involved, a potentially poor prognosis is indicated 6 (i.e., early degenerative arthritis).